 Finding a card that doesn’t require a personal guarantee is also a good idea.
 Most business owners choose a legal entity structure that limits their potential liability.
 Agreeing to let a credit card company pierce the corporate veil and to access your personal finances for payment does not make the most sense.

 Finding a card that offers a free trial and charges no interest is the best bet.
-For example, Bento for Business offers business owners a 60-day free trial, and it does not charge interest on its commercial prepaid cards.
+For example, Bento for Business offers business owners a 60-day free trial, and it does not charge interest on its business Visa debit cards.

 A business credit card offer will require that you and your business have qualifying credit.
 The company may also want you to sign a personal guarantee.
 Most credit cards for businesses charge interest on the balances that you have on your cards, and some may also have annual fees.
 Business debit card offers for your business are different than a business credit card offer.

 Instead of extending a revolving line of credit to you, a business prepaid debit card simply uses your own business funds.
 Prepaid debit cards for businesses do not require that you or your business have qualifying credit.
 No interest is charged on your card balances since the money is your own.

 Prepaid cards also allow you to choose what types of spending you want to allow and the amounts of money you want to place on the cards, giving you more control.